qmk/qmk_firmware/keyboards/planck/keymaps/sean/readme.md

 ## Movement

-I have added a movement layer but at present I seldomn use it.
+I have added a movement layer but at present I seldom use it.

 ```
  ,-----------------------------------------------------------------------------------.